gaurichaudhari9/crny_dataviz/README.md

-# crny_dataviz
+# A Visual Impact of New York's Creative Pulse

-My Tableau data visualization entry that won us 3rd position in O'Neill Center For Cultural Affairs data viz competition
+Our Tableau data visualization entry that won us 3rd position in O'Neill Center For Cultural Affairs data viz competition